-We recommend that the Department of Education and Training: Response 1. develop a Navigator engagement strategy so that: Accepted • schools understand and consistently apply the Department of Education and Training's tiered system of support for highly disengaged students · area teams support and monitor schools to provide individualised support for highly disengaged students students receive a timely referral to Navigator after receiving individualised support, whether school-based or using the Department of Education and Training's area teams 2. improve oversight and follow-up of schools to ensure consistent application of the Department of Education and Training's tiered system of support and referral practices (see Part 2) 3. monitor program demand and uses this information for continuous program improvement, Accepted including to: • reduce waiting times for intensive case management services address variation in service access across the Department of Education and Training areas (see Section 2.1).
+- schools understand and consistently apply the Department of Education and Training's tiered - system of support for highly disengaged students area teams support and monitor schools to provide individualised support for highly - students receive a timely referral to Navigator after receiving individualised support, whether school-based or using the Department of Education and Training's area teams - 2. improve oversight and follow-up of schools to ensure consistent application of the Department of Education and Training's tiered system of support and referral practices (see Part 2) - 3. monitor program demand and uses this information for continuous program improvement, including to: - reduce waiting times for intensive case management services - address variation in service access across the Department of Education and Training areas (see Section 2.1).